loichyan/tmux-toggle-popup/README.md

 By default, if you call it with the name _A_ specified within another opened popup _B_, it will open a new popup _A_ inside _B_ instead of closing _B_ (i.e. popup-in-popup).
 You may find this behavior surprising, but tmux simply allows us to do so.
-You can bind `run "#{@popup-toggle}"` to a primary toggle key, which will close the opened popup anyway.
+This can be disabled by the `--toggle` flag.
+Or you can bind `run "#{@popup-toggle}"` to a primary toggle key, which will close the opened popup anyway.

 ```text
 USAGE: